 Interested in a particular event?
 Plan your travel with Fora and an advisor can hook you up with VIP perks at nearby hotels.

 Hotel El Convento

 The Casablanca puts you right in the middle of the action in Old San Juan.
-This boutique-style hotel is thoroughly furnished, with early 20th century pieces for a homey feel.
-The hotels boasts a suite of amenities, including a popular in-house cafe, spas and more.
+This boutique-style hotel is furnished with early 20th-century pieces, giving it a homey feel, and offers a suite of amenities, including a popular in-house café, spas and more.

 The El Colonial in Old San Juan is an adults-only boutique hotel that blends modern decor with Neoclassical architecture.
-Guests also get access to the exclusive El Colonial Bar, featuring Puerto Rican rums as well as your traditional staples.
+Guests also get access to the exclusive El Colonial Bar, which features Puerto Rican rums as well as traditional staples.

 There’s something for every type of traveler at the (huge) Caribe Hilton resort.
 Aside from sublime beach access at the mouth of the Condado Lagoon, there’s an oceanfront pool, 10 dining options and so much more.